IGVF-DACC/igvf-catalog/cdk_swagger/README.md

 Then use this new branch to deploy your pipeline.

+### Enabling/disabling cloudfront/WAF

+In config, if you want to enable cloudfront and waf, set the boolean.
+Note that WAF will only be enabled if cloudfront is enabled.
+These settings cannot be changed in place without manually deleting Route53 records between deployments, which is not recommended.

 ## Useful commands

 * `cdk ls`          list all stacks in the app